5 Mistakes New ESL Teachers ALWAYS Make

 This is one of the biggest confidence killers for new ESL teachers.

-Students need thinking time.
-They are processing ideas in another language, and lower-level learners may also be translating before they respond.
+But students need thinking time.
+They are using another language, and lower-level learners may also be translating before they respond.

-You can also let students discuss their answer with a partner before speaking in front of the class.
-This gives them time to prepare and helps reduce pressure.
+You can also let students discuss their answer with a partner before answering publicly.
+This gives them time to prepare and reduces pressure.

 Mistake 5: Following the Lesson Plan Too Rigidly